The Unsinkable Molly Brown (musical): Productions

 The original Broadway production opened at the Winter Garden Theatre on November 3, 1960, and closed on February 10, 1962, after 532 performances and 1 preview.
 It was directed by Dore Schary and choreographed by Peter Gennaro.
 The opening cast included Tammy Grimes, Harve Presnell, and Jack Harrold.
 Grimes won the Tony Award for Best Featured Actress in a Musical.
 Grimes appeared in the US national tour in 1962, including Los Angeles and San Francisco in April and June 1962, respectively.

 Presnell reprised his stage role for the 1964 film, also titled The Unsinkable Molly Brown starring Debbie Reynolds.
 The two starred in a 1989-1990 national tour.
+Argentina had also a version in 1991 starring TV star Susana Giménez.

 The first West End production, with Abi Finley and Sean Pol McGreevy in the leading roles, opened in May 2009.

 Revised versions

+While the 1989–1990 touring production stayed closer to the original show than subsequent rewrites, there were some minor dialogue differences.
+The main change was the overhaul of the music.
+This version of the show begins with a prologue on the RMS Titanic including a brief voiceover by Molly Brown before going back in time to the opening scene with Molly and her brothers.
+The songs "Denver Police", "Beautiful People of Denver", "Are You Sure", "Bon Jour", and "Keep-a-Hoppin" were all deleted, while "Chick-A-Pen" was moved to Act 1 after the money burns up in the stove.
+"Colorado My Home" (which was left out of the original Broadway show but reinstated for the 1964 movie) was included as Johnny’s introductory song in Act 1, and "He’s My Friend" was added into Act 2, replacing Molly's bad piano playing before the big fight.
+The Act 2 finale was also reworked to be a reprise of Johnny's Soliloquy and a counterpoint duet of "My Own Brass Bed" and "I'll Never Say No".

 A reading of Molly Brown, the first of the revised versions by Dick Scanlan, took place in Denver at the Denver Center Theatre Company's Colorado New Play Summit in February 2009.
 The show was directed by Kathleen Marshall and starred Kerry O'Malley as Molly, Marc Kudisch as James Joseph "J.J."
 Brown, William Parry as Horace Tabor, and Linda Mugelston as Polly Pry.
 The story was revised "to use more elements from the real-life story" of Molly Brown.